Code-Institute-Submissions/FiveStar-Tech/README.md

 ## Testing ##

-When testing this site I used chromium dev tools.
+When testing this site I used an online tool called [Lambdatest](https://www.lambdatest.com/) and chromium dev tools.

 I tested the CSS code with [CSS Validator](http://jigsaw.w3.org/css-validator/), which passed **without issue**.

 The HTML code was tested with a [HTML Validator](https://validator.w3.org/) tool, which gave me the following **results:**

-* Warning:
+* Warnings:
     * The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment
     * Attribute is unnecessary for JavaScript resources

-* Error:
+* Errors:
     * Required form elements set without a multiple attribute or a size attribute
     * For attribute requires and id

 * Fixes:
-    * shorten comment hypens to two consecutive hyphens
+    * Shorten comment hypens
     * Removed type attribute
     * Removed for attribute